zzalscv2/FFEA/doc/4-Tutorial/0-Tutorial.md

 where ` <myInputFile.ffea> ` has consistently defined all the attributes.

-Finally the trajectory can be analysed using a set of [FFEA_tools](\ref analysisTools).
+Finally the trajectory can be analysed using a set of [ffeatools](\ref analysisTools).
 More details on all these steps can be found in the following chapters of this maual.

 Content: